LinkedIn profile picture & banner: tips for your perfect header

 Now that you have uploaded your perfect profile picture with a matching header, pay attention to a few crucial points when setting up your profile.

-- Your slogan should be short, concise and filled with appropriate keywords from your brand or industry so that you stand out immediately.
+1. Your slogan should be short, concise and filled with suitable keywords from your brand or industry so that you stand out immediately.

 Conclusion: Your performance starts here